csmertx/csmertx.github.io/content/pad.md

 ## This is my CRS site.
 There are many like it, but this one is mine.

 Some of the pages for example 🔗 [NetBSD](/Unix/NetBSD/netbsd) are a snapshot of my observations from 2018.
-Please refer to project documentation before wantonly copying and pasting from this website.
+Please refer to project documentation instead of randomly copying and pasting from this website.
 Sources cited at the bottom of most pages (WIP).
 Thank you.

 > New to Linux?
 Check out these newbie friendly 🔗 [websites](/About/csmertx#recommended-linux-websites)